 Habitat: This forest species is semi-arboreal and can be found in bushes and trees as well as on the ground.
 Is rather secretive and only comes out at night.

-Contribution to the ecosystem: The Common Bridle Snake helps control lizard populations, mostly feeding on geckos.
+Place in the ecosystem: The Common Bridle Snake eats lizards, mostly feeding on geckos.
 It is eaten by larger snakes.

 Danger to humans: This snake rarely bites and is not dangerous to humans.